-Numerous studies have reported annual hysteresis cycles between rainfall or discharge on one hand, and sediment export on

-- 355 the other; these studies have commonly focused on large catchments, e.g. in the Andes or Himalaya (e.g., Andermann et al., 2012; Armijos et al., 2013; Tolorza et al., 2014; Li et al., 2021).
-For such large catchments, the annual hysteresis cycle is explained by the role of subsurface water storage (Andermann et al., 2012), dilution effects (Armijos at al., 2013) or variations in the contributive erosive area (Li et al., 2021).
-Hysteresis cycles for smaller catchments have generally been analyzed at the event scale, and have been interpreted in terms of the proximity of sediment sources and the spatio-temporal heterogeneity of - 360 rainfall (e.g., Klein, 1984; Buendia et al., 2016).
-More directly comparable to our results, several studies have been carried out in small (< 15 km) Mediterranean badland catchments where climate can vary between arid to humid conditions.
+Numerous studies have reported annual hysteresis cycles between rainfall or discharge on one hand and sediment export on the other; these studies have commonly focused on large catchments, e.g., in the Andes or Himalaya (e.g., Andermann et al., 2012; Armijos et al., 2013; Tolorza et al., 2014; Li et al., 2021).
+For such large catchments, the annual hysteresis cycle is explained by the role of subsurface water storage (Andermann et al., 2012), dilution effects (Armijos at al., 2013), or variations in the contributive erosive area (Li et al., 2021).
+Hysteresis cycles for smaller catchments have generally been analyzed at the event scale and have been interpreted in terms of the proximity of sediment sources and the spatiotemporal heterogeneity of rainfall (e.g., Klein, 1984; Buendia et al., 2016).
+More directly comparable to our results, several studies have been carried out in small ($< 15 \text{ km}^2$) Mediterranean badland catchments where climate can vary between arid and humid conditions.
 Llena et al. (2021) reported a seasonal sediment dynamic with lags between sediment production and sediment yield and highlighted the role of the channel network in the sediment transfer.
-Several catchments in Northern Spain that are very similar in size and lithology to our study site have been well studied and suspended sediment transport processes have been reconstructed at the - 365 event (Soler et al., 2008; Nadal-Romero et al., 2008) and seasonal scale (Nadal-Romero and Regüés, 2010).
-Counter-clockwise and clockwise hysteresis loops in these catchments are associated to dry and wet seasons, respectively, and are inferred to be driven by infiltration and saturation processes on hillslopes.
+Several catchments in northern Spain that are very similar in size and lithology to our study site have been well studied, and suspended sediment transport processes have been reconstructed at the event (Soler et al., 2008; Nadal-Romero et al., 2008) and seasonal scale (Nadal-Romero and Regüés, 2010).
+Counterclockwise and clockwise hysteresis loops in these catchments are associated with dry and wet seasons, respectively, and are inferred to be driven by infiltration and saturation processes on hillslopes.

-The annual hysteresis cycle between rainfall amount and sediment export observed in the Draix-Bléone CZO (Fig. 4A) presents two loops with successively anti-clockwise and clockwise patterns, reflecting the rapid seasonal changes in erosion regime in

-- 370 these badlands.
-We interpret the initial anti-clockwise hysteresis loop, with sediment export lagging behind precipitation in the first half of the year, to be due to the threshold in rainfall intensity required to generate erosion.
-The analysis of the annual hysteresis cycle between monthly average rainfall intensity and sediment export confirmed this interpretation; it is only with the high-intensity storms of late spring/early summer (June) that significant amounts of sediment are exported from the catchment (Fig. 4B).
-The initial anti-clockwise hysteresis loop of Fig.4A thus indicates transport-limited conditions.
-In - 375 contrast, the clockwise loop characterising the second half of the year indicates supply-limited conditions, with the supply of mobile sediments running out after summer (Bechet et al., 2016).
-The hysteresis cycle between average rainfall intensity and sediment export highlights this lack of sediment supply during the summer: the mean rainfall intensity peak (July) lags behind sediment- export peak (June) and sediment export between July and October is steady at a lower value than the first half of the year (around 1.5 ktons per month), independently of rainfall intensity.
-A similar trend appears in the Moulin catchment, despite

-380 its much smaller catchment area (Fig. 5).
-This seasonal pattern does not seem to change with recent climatic variations because it was already reported by Mathys et al. (2003), who analysed the seasonality of bedload yield based on Draix-Bléone observatory data between 1985 and 2003.
+The annual hysteresis cycle between rainfall amount and sediment export observed in the Draix-Bléone CZO (Fig. 4a presents two loops with successively anticlockwise and clockwise patterns, reflecting the rapid seasonal changes in erosion regime in these badlands.
+We interpret the initial anticlockwise hysteresis loop, with sediment export lagging behind precipitation in the first half of the year, to be due to the threshold in rainfall intensity required to generate erosion.
+The analysis of the annual hysteresis cycle between monthly average rainfall intensity and sediment export confirmed this interpretation; it is only with the high-intensity storms of late spring-early summer (June) that significant amounts of sediment are exported from the catchment (Fig. 4b).
+The initial anticlockwise hysteresis loop in Fig. 4a thus indicates transport-limited conditions.
+In contrast, the clockwise loop characterizing the second half of the year indicates supplylimited conditions, with the supply of mobile sediments running out after summer (Bechet et al., 2016).
+The hysteresis cycle between average rainfall intensity and sediment export highlights this lack of sediment supply during the summer: the mean rainfall intensity peak (July) lags behind sediment export peak (June), and sediment export between July and October is steady at a lower value than the first half of the year (around $1.5 \text{ kt month}^{-1}$), independently of rainfall intensity.
+A similar trend appears in the Moulin catchment, despite its much smaller catchment area (Fig. 5).
+This seasonal pattern does not seem to change with recent climatic variations because it was already reported by Mathys et al. (2003), who analyzed the seasonality of bedload yield based on Draix-Bléone observatory data between 1985 and 2003.